Mitral valve surgery - minimally invasive

 - For the 1 week period before surgery, you may be asked to stop taking medicines that make it harder for your blood to clot.
 These might cause increased bleeding during the surgery.
 Some of these medicines include aspirin, ibuprofen (Advil, Motrin), and naproxen (Aleve, Naprosyn).

 - If you are taking warfarin (Coumadin) or clopidogrel (Plavix), talk with your surgeon before stopping or changing how you take these drugs.

-The day before your surgery.
-Shower and shampoo well.
-You may be asked to wash your whole body below your neck with a special soap.
-Scrub your chest two or three times with this soap.
-You also may be asked to take an antibiotic to guard against infection.
+- Shower and wash your hair the day before surgery.
+You may need to wash your body below your neck with a special soap.
+Scrub your chest 2 or 3 times with this soap.
+You also may be asked to take an antibiotic to prevent infection.

 On the day of the surgery:

 - You may be asked not to drink or eat anything after midnight the night before your surgery.
 This includes using chewing gum and mints.
 Rinse your mouth with water if it feels dry.
 Be careful not to swallow.